Kristina01111000/Drws_site/README.md

 Check that the 40Q updated correctly check gh on May 16, 17, b/c mysql update meeting at 11 on thursday

+5/2
+Make rewrites for the homepage for the Four Element Self-Renewal System Add fourelementdoctor to the homepage of GH in a few places Add the social media links to the bottom of GH
+Add patreon link to the 30 day challenge
+Try cleaning the 30 day challenge up
+Send them to him when they are ready
+Double check all of patreon links
+Add links to the patreon on the four element institute Get a different picture for the youtube channel profile picture